TencentARC/ArcNerf/README.md

 - Unified dataset and benchmark:
-  - We separate the dataset based on official repo, and all methods are running under the same settings for fair comparison.
+  - We split the dataset following on official repo, and all methods are running under the same settings for fair comparison.
-  - We also make unittests for the datasets and you are easy to check whether the setting on the data is correct.
+  - We also make unittests for the datasets and you are easy to check whether the configs on the data is correct.

 ![data](assets/datasets/pts_pc.gif)